Esashi, Hokkaido (Sōya): Geography

-Esashi is located at the southeast tip of Sōya Subprefectures.
-The town faces the Sea of Okhotsk to the east, the town of Utanobori to the west, the town of Bifuka to the southwest, Ōmu to the south, and Hamatonbetsu to the north.
+Esashi is located at the southeast tip of Sōya Subprefecture, and faces the Sea of Okhotsk to the east.
+It consists of mostly rugged terrain sandwiched between the sea and the mountains, with the main urban area on a long, narrow strip of the coast.
+The area around the mouth of the Kitami Horobetsu River is a marshland.
+The west is mountainous, with 80% of the area covered by forest.
 The southern border of the city is marked by the Toinai River, and the north is marked by Cape Kamui.

-The residential districts of Esashi are on a long, narrow strip of the coast ranging from north to south; 67.08% of the town is forested, 14.7% is unused plain land, and only .44% of the town consists of residential land.
+Parts of the town are within the borders of the North Okhotsk Prefectural Natural Park.